Nahre Sol: Early life and education

 Nahre Sol received her Bachelor of Music degree in piano performance from the Juilliard School in 2013, studying with Matti Raekallio.
 While at Juilliard, she co-founded the T.R.I.O.
 Project (Teaching and Responding Through Internet Outreach).

-She was a 2013 recipient of a France Harriet Hale Woolley Award in the Arts Grant, allowing her to study in Paris with Gabriel Tacchino and Narcis Bonet, pupils of Francis Poulenc and Nadia Boulanger.
+She was a 2013 recipient of a France Harriet Hale Woolley Award in the Arts Grant, allowing her to study in Paris with Gabriel Tacchino and Narcís Bonet i Armengol, pupils of Francis Poulenc and Nadia Boulanger.

 In 2015, she earned her artist diploma from The Glenn Gould School of The Royal Conservatory of Music in Toronto, Canada, studying with John O'Conor.
 In Toronto, she was co-director of the chamber music collective Happenstance.
 From 2017 to 2018, she was a New Music Fellow at the RCM.
 She also participated in master classes at the International Mendelssohn-Academy Leipzig and at the International Holland Music Sessions as a scholarship recipient.

 She also contributed a set of recordings of the Chopin Scherzos to Musopen's compilation of Chopin's works, which were released under a public domain license.